-The step1 variable has been introduced to allow the formula to be reused for first step u{i}^{1} :
+The step1 variable has been introduced to allow the formula to be reused for first step $u{i,i}^1$ :

-Below, we will make many alternative implementations of the advance_scalar function to speed up the code since most of the CPU time in simulations is spent in this function.
+Below, we will make many alternative implementations of the advance\scalar function to speed up the code since most of the CPU time in simulations is spent in this function.

-Finally, we remark that the solver function in the wave2D_u0.py code updates arrays for the next time step by switching references as described in Section 4.5.
-If the solution u is return from solver, which it is not, it is important to set $u = u_1$ after the time loop, otherwise u actually contains u_2 .
+Finally, we remark that the solver function in the wave2D\u0.py code updates arrays for the next time step by switching references as described in Section 4.5.
+If the solution u is returned from solver, which it is not, it is important to set $u = u_1$ after the time loop, otherwise u actually contains $u_2$ .